zhuolisam/zhuolisam.github.io/content/blog/how-can-i-not-be-grateful/_index.md

 I pulled out my journal and started to sketch.
 Then out of nowhere a man passing by stopped and walked up to me out.
 Turns out he's an artist, saw me sketching, decided to drop me a hi.
 He then pulled out his own sketchbook from backpack, put it in my hands, started flipping over pages of his sketches sharing them one by one.
 I can tell how much he enjoy life from his eyes and how he talks.

 What are the odds?
-A random passerby, an artist, carrying his sketchbook, saw me sketching, dropped me a hi, we had a wonderful conversation.
+Me pulled out my journal, not earlier nor sooner, a random passerby, an artist, carrying his sketchbook, saw me sketching, dropped me a hi, we had a wonderful conversation.
 It just happened.

 I remember his words.